Frequently Asked Questions for Students

 17. I'm not ready to commit to a semester long experience.
 Are there any short-term options for me?

 There are lots of short-term study abroad opportunities open to Arcadia students.
 First, you should be sure to check the Arcadia's College of Global Studies website for summer programs.
-You should also check Arcadia's course schedule for any upcoming faculty led ID181 and ID381 classes that are being held.
-ID classes are usually interdisciplinary and each course begins in Glenside six to eight weeks prior to the overseas experience, which is usually seven to ten days.
-Previous courses have visited Guatemala, Mexico, Italy, Costa Rica, and India.
+You should also check Arcadia's course schedule for any upcoming faculty led Global Field Study courses that are being held.
+Global Field Study courses are usually interdisciplinary and each course begins in Glenside six to eight weeks prior to the overseas experience, which is usually seven to ten days.
+Previous courses have visited places such as the Ukraine, Paris, Serbia/Kosovo and Ghana.